Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 } else if (err instanceof ContextOverflowError) {

-// Trim the prompt and try again.
+// Trim or compact the prompt and try again.

 } else if (err instanceof APICallError) {